Reza Assakereh, Woodworking Teacher

 B.S.
 Economics.
 Universidad Javeriana, Bogotá, Colombia

-During twenty years working as a biology research assistant, Angela started music ensembles at UCSD, UC Berkeley, UCLA, and at the University of Washington.
-These groups comprised scientists from academic departments and ranged from bluegrass bands to chamber music orchestras.
+During her twenty years working as a biology research assistant, Angela started music ensembles at UCSD, UC Berkeley, UCLA, and the University of Washington.
+These groups were comprised of scientists from academic departments and ranged from bluegrass bands to chamber music orchestras.
 She also played in university symphonies at Stanford, UCLA, and UCSD.

 B.A.
 Biology, Stanford University; M.S.
 Ecology, UC Davis; Post-graduate studies in Music, UC San Diego